datacamp/projects-instructor-application-python/README.md

 There are some packages you need to be able to create DataCamp projects locally.
 Run the following commands in a terminal to install them.

-*You might need to change pip into pip3 depending on how you installed python.*
+*You might need to change pip into pip3 depending on how you installed Python.*

 ```
 pip install nose